pokhrel-sh/BugManagement/BugManagement/README.md

+## When running, do "npm run dev" in one terminal, and "node server.cjs" in another.
+Go to this [link](http://localhost:5173/database) after running both in terminal.

 ## Bug Tracking Database System
 `Problem`: Companies are flooded with bugs.
 Even when developers find the bugs, they dont do anything about it.
 This hinders the any company's growth, forcing them into standstill.\